Killer Kane

 Killer Kane is a fictional character in the Buck Rogers comic strip and its subsequent 1939 Buck Rogers serial film produced by Universal Studios.
-The character also appeared in the 1979 film and subsequent TV series, in which he was a defector from Earth to the Draconian Empire and sought to assist its malevolent leader Emperor Draco and his daughter Princess Ardala in their plans to conquer Earth.
+The character also appeared in the 1979 film and subsequent TV series, in which he defected from Earth to the Draco Nebula; there Kane assisted that galaxy's malevolent rulers -- Emperor Draconius XII ("Draco" for short) and his daughter, Princess Ardala, both of House Valmar -- with their plans to conquer Earth.

 Comic strip

 In the comic strip, Kane was a dark-haired, mustachioed soldier.
 Kane first appeared in the January 30, 1929 comic strip.
 He was romantically involved with Wilma Deering; however, after Wilma left him for Buck Rogers, Kane became a criminal and Buck's mortal enemy.
 Kane carried out numerous criminal schemes and attempted to kill Buck on numerous occasions.
 Kane was often assisted by his girlfriend, Ardala Valmar.

 Movie serial

-Kane is a gangster (or "super-racketeer") who became the supreme dictator of Earth with the help of his criminal army.
+Kane is a "super-racketeer" who became the supreme dictator of Earth with the help of his criminal army.
 Although the events of the serial transpire in the year 2440, Kane has apparently ruled the world for some time before that.
 He was portrayed by actor Anthony Warde.

 Although Kane is the main villain in the serial, he comes face-to-face with his rival Buck Rogers only a few times.
 He rarely leaves his council chambers, preferring to let his underling Captain Laska carry out his commands.
-Although he is the unquestioned ruler of the planet, Kane's actions show that deep down, he is still a mere thug; he screams insults at his lieutenants ("You blockheads!" seems to be his favorite) and bullies other subordinates.
+Although he is the unquestioned ruler of the planet, Kane's actions show that deep down, he is still a mere thug; he screams insults at his lieutenants and bullies other subordinates.
 He even pushes and shoves his councilors out of his chambers at one point.

 In the 20th century, the forces of crime and disorder around the world steadily gained power.
 Because of the inability of society to control the criminal element, gangsters and racketeers gradually dominated the governments of the world.
 Some time before the year 2440, a "super-racketeer" known as Kane achieved complete global domination.
 His cruel, ruthless rule earned him the nickname "Killer Kane".

 Supported by a council of lesser gangsters, and backed by an army of raygun-toting crooks, Kane managed to suppress all resistance, save for a valiant few who made their new home in the so-called "Hidden City".
 Led by the wise Dr. Huer and his military counterpart, Air Marshal Kragg, these rebels hoped to gain the assistance of the forces of Saturn.
 However, knowing that the support of the Saturnians could help the Hidden City overthrow him, Kane posted patrols in the atmosphere to prevent any ship from leaving the planet.